MarcLoupias/github_memo_repo/git/git.definitions.md

 Created by `git init` command (or by `git clone` if you want to copy an existing repository).
 Create a self-sufficient `.git` directory.
 It means that a simple zip on the repository root directory is enough to backup it.

+### bare repository
+A repository created with `git init` command is for **working**.
+A repository created with `git init --bare` command is for **sharing**.
+A bare repository doesn't contain a working directory nor a `.git` directory.
+Github, gitlab, etc ..., create a bare repository on their side.

 ### remote
 A remote is a distant repository (a repo on another computer).